GuyEldad/PlistParser/README.md

 # PlistParser

 **PlistParser** is a forensic tool for parsing macOS property list (plist) files in binary and XML formats.
-Designed for investigators and analysts working with live macOS systems or offline triage images, it supports flexible export formats and a live system scan mode for rapid forensic collection.
+Built for DFIR and working with live macOS systems or offline triage images, it supports flexible export formats and a live system scan mode for rapid forensic collection.

 ## Features

-- Parses **binary**, **XML**, and **JSON** plist formats — auto-detected.
+- Parses **binary**, **XML** plist formats.
 - Exports results as **TXT**, **JSON**, or **CSV** with auto-detected columns per plist.
-- **Live scan mode** (`--live`) — scans relevant forensic plist locations on a live macOS system including Safari, Preferences, LaunchAgents/Daemons, Containers, iCloud, and more.
+- **Live scan mode** (`--live`) - scans relevant forensic plist locations on a live macOS system including Safari, Preferences, LaunchAgents/Daemons, Containers, iCloud, and more.
 - Supports **single file**, **recursive directory**, and **live system** scanning modes.
-- Handles **duplicate filenames** across directories — renames and logs automatically.
+- Handles **duplicate filenames** across directories - renames and logs automatically.
-- Available as a **standalone executable** for Windows, Linux, and macOS — no dependencies required.
+- Available as a **standalone executable** for Windows, Linux, and macOS - no dependencies required.

 ## Download